 Foods that have a significant amount of magnesium include nuts, seeds, whole grains, legumes (e.g. beans, lentils, peanuts), and dark leafy greens.
 Although having smaller amounts of magnesium, 100% orange juice can contribute to magnesium intake.

 Magnesium has been studied for its role in depression, migraine headaches, type 2 diabetes, asthma, osteoporosis, and cardiovascular diseases.1-5

 - Magnesium as a muscle relaxer: : Magnesium works as a natural muscle relaxer.2,3 For this reason, it may help with muscle cramps.

 - Magnesium for heart health: Magnesium is a vasodilator, which means it helps to open blood vessels to decrease blood pressure.2,3 Research has shown positive associations between higher intakes of magnesium and lower risk of hypertension, heart attack, and stroke.1-5

-Did you know that Magnesium is required by every cell in the human?
+Did you know that magnesium is required by every cell in the human body?
 It’s essential for producing energy and proteins, activating enzymes, and repairing DNA.1-5